Calcicolous grasslands in the British National Vegetation Classification system

-This article gives an overview of the calcicolous grassland communities in the British National Vegetation Classification system.

-Introduction

-The calcicolous grassland communities of the NVC were described in Volume 3 of British Plant Communities, first published in 1992, along with the mesotrophic grassland communities and the calcifugous grasslands and montane communities.
+The calcicolous grassland communities of the British National Vegetation Classification system were described in Volume 3 of British Plant Communities, first published in 1992, along with the mesotrophic grassland communities and the calcifugous grasslands and montane communities.

+History

 In total, 14 calcicolous grassland communities have been identified.

 All but two of the calcicolous grassland communities fall into two broad groups: